 This life—which had filled a hundred years in the last month—it was over.
 All that he knew so well would pass from him… Strange to think that each true life was ony a few years long—that one passed through several in each bodily span.

 I’m grateful also for the sense of focus that parenthood has given me.
-It would be poetic to say that’s because I now have this little embodiment of the future crawling around the house, and that is true.
+It would be poetic to say that’s because I now have this little embodiment of the future crawling around, and that is true.
 But I think it’s mostly because keeping her clean, fed, and happy occupies so much of my time that I have no choice but to focus with what little I have left.
 What I miss most are the long, luxurious stretches of time I used to have to read and write, especially in the morning while my wife used to sleep in.
 These days, our daughter wakes up at six, so I had to get myself up a couple hours earlier for the chance to write this.

 In any case, as I get older, I’m finding it less and less useful to see bad outcomes as the result of bad individuals, and instead look for bad incentives or malfunctioning systems.
-In my profession, we have what are called “no-fault retrospectives”: when something goes wrong, we look not to attribute blame for the mistake but to identify what conditions made that mistake possible in the first place, and then try to fix them.
+In my profession, we have what are called “no-fault retrospectives”: when something goes wrong, we don’t look to attribute blame for the mistake but to identify what conditions made that mistake possible in the first place, and then try to fix them.
 People are much better at solving problems when they’re not on the defensive.
-And the more I read about the human brain and its myriad kinks and biases—the fewer rights I think I have to judge anyone for acting irrationally as I would see it.
+And the more I read about the human brain and its myriad weak spots and biases—the less I feel the right to judge anyone for acting irrationally as I would see it.

 I’ve only just started trying to learn about systems theory, but if you’re interested I can recommend the blog post “Patriarchy, traffic jams and complex systems”, which illustrates the kinds of properties and effects systems have apart from those of their constituent parts.
-And Donella Meadows’ “Dancing With Systems” is a delightful primer—and pleas for humility—on studying and influencing complex systems.
+And Donella Meadows’ “Dancing With Systems” is a delightful primer—and plea for humility—on studying and influencing complex systems.